 - If data no longer exists in the Datto Cloud, but it is still stored locally on your appliance, you can recover it by performing a local file restore or local image export.

-- You cannot retrieve data deleted from the Datto Cloud, that is no longer stored locally on the Datto device.
+- You cannot retrieve data deleted from the Datto Cloud, that is no longer stored locally on the Datto appliance.

 Why can't I delete certain recovery points?

-Your Datto appliance will only allow you to delete recovery points that it considers non-essential to the integrity of the backup chain.
+Your Datto appliance will only let you delete recovery points that it considers non-essential to the integrity of the backup chain.
 There are two types of essential recovery points which your Datto device will prevent you from manually removing:

-- Recovery points pending replication: If a recovery point on your device is marked for offsite replication, you will not be able to delete it until the replication process completes.
+- Recovery points pending replication: You will not be able to delete recovery points on your device that are marked for offsite replication until the replication process completes.

 To permanently remove all backup points for a selected system, you must first archive the backup chain.

 I deleted data, but I didn't get as much space back as I expected.
 Why not?